raphaelisaac/Symmetry-Sync/README.md

-# Symmetry-Sync
+# Symmetry-Sync solved with AGANA for Weizmann Institute
-Symmetry for Weizman

 The original purpose of this study is to prove wrong one of the assumption of the Standard Model of particles, the conservation of the leptonic flavor.
 We are provided by the CERN data arranged as images 28 x 28 x 1.
 Each "image" is a matrix of number which symbolize the number of events of a certain measure we decide to study. (for ex the mass of the new particle created by an "fusion" of muon and an electron called MuE).